Rights group fears genocide in Kashmir

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Genocide Watch, A US-based organisation, has issued an alert and urged the United Nations and its members to warn India not to commit genocide in Indian Held Kashmir (IHK).
+ISLAMABAD: Genocide Watch, A US-based organisation, has issued an alert and urged the UN and its members to warn India not to commit genocide in Indian Held Kashmir (IHK).

 Indian Held Kashmir has been under curfew and lockdown since August 5 after the Indian government abolished Article 370, which granted special status to the valley.
 The curfew and lockdown has led to protests in the valley with thousands of Kashmiris including Hurriyat leaders placed under house arrest or detained.